UofL's commitment to sustainability is reflected in our Green Purchasing Policy.

 - All University outside contracted print vendors are required to use a minimum 30% recycled content in their products.

-- 1,955,020 pounds of waste was recycled through our single-stream recycling program (paper, cardboard, plastics, metal, glass).
+- Millions of pounds of waste was recycled through our single-stream recycling program (paper, cardboard, plastics, metal, glass).

 - New construction and major renovation projects are designed for LEED certification (Leadership in Energy and Environmental Design) from the U.S. Green Building Council.

-- Construction firms are required to recycle construction waste.
+- Construction firms are required to recycle all construction waste and stricter requirements are being developed for contractor compliance.

-- Computer equipment and appliances are Energy Star compliant.
+- All purchases of computer equipment and appliances are required to be Energy Star compliant.

 - Dorm cleaning firms are required to use Green Seal Certified products.